 Social media is a surprisingly broad category, encompassing not only the creation of assets but also the management of teams, distribution of those assets, and analysis of broader social media campaign success:

-- Social Media Manager: As you continue to grow, a coordinator may be promoted to a manager.
-A social media manager is responsible not only for posting all of the content, but also managing some elements of the creation of both the campaign and the related assets.
-Salary is around $56k/year.
+- Social Media Manager: As you continue to grow, a coordinator may be promoted to manager.
+A social media manager is responsible not only for posting all of the content but also for managing some elements of the creation of both the campaign and the related assets.
+Salary is around $57,784/year.

 - Social Media Analyst: If statistics and technical integration of business intelligence dashboards is more your speed than coordinating the campaigns themselves, social media analytics is a solid choice.
-This involves building reports and digestible dashboards, which will inform content strategists and digital marketing executives on their decision-making.
-Salary comes in at $70k/year.
+This involves building reports and digestible dashboards, which will inform content strategists and digital marketing executives about their decision-making.
+Salary comes in at $66,365/year.

 - Content Strategist: As a social media manager masters the art of digital communication, they may step into a more creative role within content strategy.
 Content strategists work directly with copywriters and artists, integrating strategic-level branding initiatives within the production of social media campaign assets.
-Salary is around $68k/year, though highly successful strategists can make nearly $100k/year.
+Salary is around $72,479/year, though highly successful strategists can make nearly $104k/year.

 Salary will range from $40k-$75k per year for entry and mid-level roles, with no real upper limit at the executive level.
 The key to achieving a higher salary will largely revolve around how much unique value you can derive.
 Demonstrate your successes through hard data (ask the analytics team for help), and identify the value proposition your work brings to your organization.
 Social media professionals have an advantage in this regard, as digital interactions are easily tracked and demonstrated quantitatively.

 The technology industry typically requires four key roles in social media management: coordinators, analysts, managers, and strategists.
 Coordinators are master multitaskers, capable of juggling a ton of different campaigns across many platforms.
-Analysts can deliver easy to digest reporting on the success of these campaigns.
-Managers lead creative teams towards iterative asset improvement, and strategists translate executive-level branding concepts into actionable campaigns.
+Analysts can deliver easy-to-digest reporting on the success of these campaigns.
+Managers lead creative teams toward iterative asset improvement, and strategists translate executive-level branding concepts into actionable campaigns.
 Understanding where you fit into these roles is a great starting point for your job search.